-The following information was updated in September 2017, and is all included in the official CCMF press kit, which can be downloaded by clicking/tapping here (2 MB PDF file).
+The following information was updated in February 2018, and is all included in the official CCMF press kit, (click/tap here to download the 2 MB PDF file).
 For more information on any of the material found on our website, contact us.

 CCMF Mission Statement:

-The mission of the California City Management Foundation is to promote and encourage excellence in city management in all of California’s 480+ incorporated cities and towns.
+The mission of the California City Management Foundation (CCMF) is to promote and encourage excellence in city management in all of California’s 480+ incorporated cities and towns.

 Expanded Mission Statement: